symfony/symfony-docs/service_container.rst

     $ php bin/console debug:autowiring

-This is just a small subset of the output:
+This command is your best friend.
+This is a small subset of the output:

 =============================================================== =====================================
-Service ID                                                      Class name
+Class/Interface Type                                            Alias Service ID
 =============================================================== =====================================
 ``Psr\Cache\CacheItemPoolInterface``                            alias for "cache.app.recorder"
 ``Psr\Log\LoggerInterface``                                     alias for "monolog.logger"